Baseball: Distinctive elements

 Baseball has certain attributes that set it apart from the other popular team sports in the countries where it has a following.
 All of these sports use a clock, play is less individual, and the variation between playing fields is not as substantial or important.
-The comparison between cricket and baseball demonstrates that many of baseball's distinctive elements are shared in various ways with its cousin sports.
+The comparison between cricket and baseball demonstrates that many of baseball's distinctive elements are shared in various ways with similar sports.

 No clock to kill

 In clock-limited sports, games often end with a team that holds the lead killing the clock rather than competing aggressively against the opposing team.
 In contrast, baseball has no clock, thus a team cannot win without getting the last batter out and rallies are not constrained by time.
 At almost any turn in any baseball game, the most advantageous strategy is some form of aggressive strategy.
 Whereas, in the case of multi-day Test and first-class cricket, the possibility of a draw (which occurs because of the restrictions on time, which like in baseball, originally did not exist) often encourages a team that is batting last and well behind, to bat defensively and run out the clock, giving up any faint chance at a win, to avoid an overall loss.

 While nine innings has been the standard since the beginning of professional baseball, the duration of the average major league game has increased steadily through the years.
 At the turn of the 20th century, games typically took an hour and a half to play.
 In the 1920s, they averaged just less than two hours, which eventually ballooned to 2:38 in 1960.
 By 1997, the average American League game lasted 2:57 (National League games were about 10 minutes shorter—pitchers at the plate making for quicker outs than designated hitters).
 In 2004, Major League Baseball declared that its goal was an average game of 2:45.
 By 2014, though, the average MLB game took over three hours to complete.
 The lengthening of games is attributed to longer breaks between half-innings for television commercials, increased offense, more pitching changes, and a slower pace of play, with pitchers taking more time between each delivery, and batters stepping out of the box more frequently.
 Other leagues have experienced similar issues.
 In 2008, Nippon Professional Baseball took steps aimed at shortening games by 12 minutes from the preceding decade's average of 3:18.

 In 2016, the average nine-inning playoff game in Major League baseball was 3 hours and 35 minutes.
 This was up 10 minutes from 2015 and 21 minutes from 2014.
-In response to the lengthening of the game, MLB decided from the 2023 season onward to institute a pitch clock rule to penalize batters and pitchers who take too much time between pitches.
+In response to the lengthening of the game, MLB decided from the 2023 season onward to institute a pitch clock rule to penalize batters and pitchers who take too much time between pitches; this had the effect of shortening 2023 regular season games by 24 minutes on average.